PADL/libbrowserid/README.md

     ------------------------------------------------------------
     login.persona.org              RSA  Tue Jan  8 19:16:29

+## CoreFoundation support

+If you have the CoreFoundation internal headers installed (CFRuntime.h), then you can build libbrowserid such that it exposes its types as first-class CoreFoundation objects.
+You can also use the helper APIs in CFBrowserID.h.

 ## Windows port

 The Windows port comes with some fairly significant limitations.
 First, the